tawebbcn/bcn-webdev-checklists/labs/m1/lab-css-flexbox-slack.md.md

   - Don't style element tags like <div>
   - Use relative units like vh,vw,% instead of absolute like px for positioning
   - You don't finish to style an element until you've set its margin bottom / padding top

+## Issues:
+  - Too much images and gifs in the explanation, it's hard to understand
+## Suggestion:
+  - It should have a PDF like the spotify clone Week1 Day3
 ## Typos: